ln -s /etc/sv/foo /var/service/

 With the basic installer Void Linux is very clean and you have to set everything up yourself.
 This gives you a lot of power and knowledge about how your system is working.
 When you install a service, like say cups or dnsmasq, it isn't automatically activated, you have to manually enable and active all services.

-Void Linux often gets compared to Arch Linux, perhaps because of the similarities in philosophy between these two systems, but they have very little in common and shouldn't be compared.
+Void Linux often gets compared to Arch Linux, perhaps because of the similarities in philosophy between these two systems, but they have very little in common in reality.

 Void Linux is unique with its implementation of runit as the init system, xbps as its package manager, xbps-src as an original BSD ports system for Linux, GitHub as the xbps-src template file repository, following the UNIX philosophy to the letter, providing many different solutions rather than just one (like for logging and cron for example), and the project has a very helpful community both on their forum and on IRC.

-Currently the Void Linux project isn't that big and the project is in need of both developers, maintainers, and people to help write quality documentation, but due to its very well designed system and helpful community, the project is slowly growing its user base, and I think that in time Void Linux will become a very popular Linux distribution.
+Currently the Void Linux project isn't that big and the project is in need of both developers, maintainers, and people to help write quality documentation, but due to its very well designed system, the project is slowly growing its user base.

 Facts about Void Linux: